 MISSION IN MARGINAL PLACES: THEOLOGICAL, PRACTICAL AND ETHNOGRAPHIC EXPLORATIONS

-In partnership with Urban Life, Bristol Baptist College is introducing four new modules at level 7 which will open up a new pathway for those who wish to pursue an in-depth study of the theology and practices of mission in relation to urban and marginalised contexts.
+In partnership with Urban Life, Bristol Baptist College is introducing four new modules at level 7 for those who wish to pursue an in-depth study of the theology and practices of mission in relation to urban and marginalised contexts.

 - Theology and Mission in Contemporary Urban Contexts